-Gust fronts (horizontal gusts from the side of an airplane) can produce large sideslip angles with the potential for loss of control.
+Gust fronts (wind gusts that impact the side of the airplane) can produce large sideslip angles with the potential for loss of control.
 However, once through the disturbance, the sideslip angles quickly return to near zero unless other factors, such as rudder deflection, remain.
 Simulations show that as an airplane penetrates a shear, large side slips develop with predictable airplane responses.
-Windshears or gust fronts severe enough to produce control difficulties also produced flight responses that were clearly different than those recorded on the accident airplane.
+Windshears or gust fronts severe enough to produce control difficulties also produced flight responses that were clearly different than those recorded by the accident airplane's FDR.
 Gust fronts produced large changes in heading into the wind, large increases in airspeed, and rapid rolling away from the wind if not controlled by the pilot.
-As the roll angle increased, the wind-induced side slip angle transitioned into wind-induced angle of attack with marked increases in normal acceleration (G-load).
+As the roll angle increased, the wind-induced sideslip angle transitioned into wind-induced angle of attack with marked increases in normal acceleration (G-load).
 Heading data from the FDR was clearly not consistent with data recorded during simulation efforts.
-The Safety Board concludes that large sideslip angles resulting from atmospheric disturbances did not affect the airplane.
+Although United flight 585 was obviously affected in varying degrees by windshears and gusts during its approach to Colorado Springs, the Safety Board does not consider it likely that large sideslip angles resulting from atmospheric disturbances directly resulted in the loss of control of the airplane.